About Robert O. Carr

 Robert Owen Carr was the founder and former chief executive officer of Heartland Payment Systems, a Fortune 1000 debit- and credit-card transaction company recently acquired by Global Payments for over $4.3 billion.

 He has won plaudits for technological prowess and ethical leadership.
 Carr has been honored as the Entrepreneur of the Year in the financial services category by Ernst and Young, as the top entrepreneur by the Greater Philadelphia Chamber of Commerce and with a lifetime achievement award from the payments industry trade group.
-Businessweek published an article about what other companies could companies could learn from Carr.
+Businessweek published an article about what other companies could learn from Carr.
 Jim Cramer, the host of the television show Mad Money, pointed to Carr’s honest and straightforward approach as something businesses should emulate.

 Carr is the founder and chairman of Give Something Back, a non-profit charity that provides academic mentoring, social guidance and college scholarships for students from lower-income families throughout the nation.
 Since its inception in 2003, the organization has contributed more than $25 million for mentoring and scholarships.